OpenNews/srccon-2022/homepage.md

 [Ticket prices start at $125](/attendees/#tickets), plus ticketing fees.
 We'll also offer a limited number of need-based, [free scholarship tickets as well as $250 stipends](/scholarships) for attendees whose time to attend would otherwise be uncompensated.

 SRCCON events don't have open sale dates or lotteries.
-If you want to come to SRCCON 2021, our [call for participation](/participation/form) is how to let us know.
+If you want to come to {{ page.event_name }}, our [call for participation](/participation/form) is how to let us know.

 ### What's next